 Home > Health Library > Surgical Removal of Genital Warts by Excision

-Visible genital warts on the penis or vagina or around the anus are removed by excision, which means cutting the warts off with a surgical knife (scalpel).
+Visible genital warts on the penis or vagina or around the anus can be removed by excision.
+This means cutting off the warts with a surgical knife (scalpel).
 Warts on the cervix may be removed by laser or loop electrosurgical excision (LEEP).

 Recovery time depends on the location and number of warts removed.

-Avoid sexual intercourse until the treated area heals and soreness is gone (usually 1 to 3 weeks, depending on the size of the area treated).
+Avoid sexual intercourse until the treated area heals and soreness is gone.
+(This usually takes 1 to 3 weeks.
+It depends on the size of the area treated.)

 Surgery is used to remove warts that return after other treatments.
 It also may be used when warts are widespread.
 A single treatment may be all that is needed.

 Surgery often works well to treat genital warts.
 Most of the time it removes warts.
 But warts may grow back.

 Author: Healthwise StaffMedical Review: Sarah Marshall MD - Family MedicineAdam Husney MD - Family MedicineKevin C. Kiley MD - Obstetrics and Gynecology